China AI Access

 Western SaaS assumes clean org charts, formal approval chains, and documented SOPs.
 SEA businesses — especially SMEs and family-owned groups — run on informal authority, verbal agreements, and undocumented processes.
 The tools break on contact with reality.

 When Western vendors do attempt SEA localisation, it takes 12–24 months and produces a retrofitted product.
-China-native solutions built for manufacturing, logistics, and professional services in Asia are already localised — because that's where they were built.
+China-native solutions built for manufacturing, logistics, and professional services in Asia are already localised — because that is where they were built.

 When something breaks at 11pm before a shipment, a Western vendor's support ticket system is not the answer.
 China-native solutions deployed through us come with direct escalation paths — not a helpdesk in a different timezone.